vurdalakov/cms404/customization.md

 - `$siteTitle` - site title, replaces `\$$(SITE_TITLE)` macro

 - `$error404` - location of `.md` file shown when error 404 occures.
-- `$gitTag` - secret tag to be used in update from Git repository.
 - `$templateFileName` - template file name, relative to site root.

+- `$gitTag` - secret tag to be used in Git update.
+- `$gitPath` - path to Git executable
+- `adminEmail` - webmaster email to receive Git update status.
+Remove or keep empty to disable email sending.

 Note that empty lines are not allowed in `.config` file, everything below an empty line will be ignored.